 Both of these messages have address of origin on PATH line, but not on SEENBY line.

 the systems having already received the message.
-In this waywith many participants the number of seen-by lines can be
+In this way

 a message is never sent to a system twice.
 In a conference